Board of Trustees

 Portrait photo of Chris Blandford in a blue checked shirt.

-Chris Blandford is a landscape architect, master planner, and heritage specialist.
+Chris Blandford OBE is a landscape architect, master planner, and heritage specialist.
 He is Vice Chair of the Gardens Trust.
 Until 2017 he was Chairman and CEO of the award-winning CBA Studios, which he founded in 1977.
 Working nationally and internationally, he gained a broad range of technical experience in both the conservation and development fields, as well as considerable managerial and commercial expertise.
 He is a Fellow of the Landscape Institute, President of World Heritage UK, Vice Chairman of the South Downs National Park Design Review Panel and a past trustee of ICOMOS.
 He has regularly advised government on design, heritage and environmental matters.
 In retirement he lives and works in the Weald of Sussex surrounded by the extensive garden that he and his wife have created over 40 years.

-Rachel Savage, Audience Development, Marketing & Communications Committee Chair
+Audience Development, Marketing & Communications Committee Chair

 Rachel Savage has over 25 years’ experience in the charity sector.
 She has considerable experience of strategic and financial planning, brand and audience development, facilitating organisational change, and delivering large scale marketing and fundraising campaigns.
 Prior to becoming Director of Planning for a full service marketing agency working with a number of charities, she held senior management, marketing and fundraising positions at the RHS, Save the Children and Voluntary Service Overseas.
 She has an MA in Landscape History and is researching part-time for a PhD, exploring the relationship between nineteenth-century domestic planning and garden design.